Mello578/audioServer/README.md

-# audioServer
-Refactoring audio player
+# Server for audio player